recmend/finos-docs/source/index.html.md

 * Identify a diverse set of asset classes
 * Select the most appropriate ETFs to represent each asset class
 * Apply Modern Portfolio Theory to construct asset allocations that maximize the expected net-of-fee, after tax real return for each level of portfolio risk
-* Determine your risk tolerance to select the allocation that is most appropriate for you
+* Select the allocation that is most appropriate for for an account based on their risk profile
-* Monitor and periodically rebalance your portfolio taking advantage of dividend reinvestment s
+* Monitor and periodically rebalance the portfolio taking advantage of dividend reinvestments

 ## Create asset class